 Anti-CAA protests: SC asks activist Harsh Mander to respond to allegations of hate speeches

-The Delhi Police, in its plea filed on Wednesday, sought initiation of contempt proceedings against Mander for his alleged derogatory remarks, making insinuations against the apex court and its judges.
-Appearing for Mander, senior advocate Dushyant Dave said he had perused the statement attributed to the activist and found nothing contemptuous and objectionable in those.
+Delhi Police, on March 4, had filed an affidavit in the top court against Mander seeking initiation of contempt proceedings against him for alleged "derogatory remarks" making insinuations against the apex court and its judges.
+"It is submitted that I have come across a video clip showing Harsh Mander delivering a speech which is not only instigating the violence but is also seriously contemptuous as it makes derogatory remarks against the Supreme Court of India to a huge gathering of people," said the six-page affidavit filed by Rajesh Deo, Deputy Commissioner of Delhi Police, Legal cell.

+"This clip is freely available on social media.
+Harsh Mander is known for taking contemptuous stand and bringing the judiciary, as an institution and individual judges to disrepute," the affidavit had said.
+The top court on March 4 had taken strong note of the allegations that Mander, who sought lodging of FIRs against some BJP leaders, has also made certain objectionable remarks against the top court, "majesty of law", the government and Parliament.

-Appearing for the Delhi Police, Solicitor General Tushar Mehta opposed the submission and said he had come across one more statement that was objectionable and brought disrepute to the judiciary.
-The top court had, on March 4, remanded to the Delhi High Court a plea filed by 10 riot victims, seeking registration of FIRs against ruling Bharatiya Janata Party (BJP) leaders Anurag Thakur, Kapil Mishra, Parvesh Verma and Abhay Verma for allegedly making hate speeches ahead of last month's communal violence in northeast Delhi, in which more than 40 people lost their lives.
+It not only refused to hear Mander till the issue of his alleged hate speech is "sorted", but also kept his petition to itself.
+It had however remanded to the Delhi High Court a plea filed by 10 riot victims, seeking registration of FIRs against ruling Bharatiya Janata Party (BJP) leaders Anurag Thakur, Kapil Mishra, Parvesh Verma and Abhay Verma for allegedly making hate speeches ahead of last month's communal violence in northeast Delhi.

-The apex court, however, has kept to itself a plea filed by Mander, in which the activist has challenged the long adjournment on his plea by the Delhi High Court.
-He has also sought registration of FIRs against certain BJP leaders for allegedly delivering hate speeches..
+The high court was also asked to decide the pleas expeditiously.
+Mander had sought registration of FIRs against certain BJP leaders for allegedly delivering hate speeches and had moved the top court after the hearing was adjourned till April 13..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)